-We are providing a bereavement payment of $20,000 to the identified senior next of kin of people who have died in the fires.
-We are working with state coroners to get in touch with eligible people.
+We have provided a bereavement payment of $20,000 to the identified senior next of kin of people who have died in the fires.
+All eligible senior next-of-kin who have requested the payment have received it.

-• $500,000 to support people who were hospitalised for injuries as a result of the fires
+• $8.5 million to support people who were hospitalised for injuries as a result of the fires

 This is provided as a one-off $7,500 grant to people who spent two or more days in hospital as the result of physical injuries or mental health issues caused by the fires.
 It will help with out-of-pocket expenses.

 • $2 million is supporting people who face other financial hardship.